Kalbelia

 The Kalbelia are a snake charming tribe from the Thar Desert in Rajasthan, India.
-The dance is an integral part of their culture and performed by men and women.
+Dance is an integral part of their culture and performed by men and women.

-Kalbelia tribe
+Kalbelia Tribes

-Kalbelias are followers of Sage Kanifnath, who drank a bowl of poison and was blessed with control over venomous snakes and animals.
+Kalbelias are followers of Sage Kanifnath, who according to a legend, drank a bowl of poison and was blessed with control over venomous snakes and animals.

-Kalbelias are divided in two main groups, the Daliwal and Mewara.
+Kalbelias are divided into two main groups, the Daliwal and Mewara.
 The Kalbelias moved frequently from one place to another in ancient times.
 Their traditional occupation is catching snakes and trading snake venom.
 They rear snakes, dogs, hens, horses, donkeys, pigs and goats.
 Hence, the dance movements and the costumes of their community bear a resemblance to those of the serpents.
 They are also called Sapera and Jogira, Gattiwala and Poogiwara.
 The largest cluster of the Kalbelias is in Pali district, followed by significant other groups in Ajmer, Chittorgarh and Udaipur district.
 They live a nomadic life and belong to the scheduled tribes.